hubotio/hubot/docs/patterns.md

 ### Specific access rules per room

-For organizations that have a number of chat rooms that serve different purposes, often you want to be able to use the same instance of hubot but have a different set of commands allowed in each rooms
+Organizations that have a number of chat rooms that serve different purposes often want to be able to use the same instance of hubot but have a different set of commands allowed in each room.

 Work on generalized blacklist solution is [ongoing](https://github.com/kristenmills/hubot-command-blacklist).
 A whitelist soultion could take a similar approach.